 We have been proudly serving the Gallatin Valley in both Bozeman and Manhattan since 2001.
 Call us today to schedule an appointment so we can help you too.

-Megan Kemp, DPT, ATC, CSCS, a Gallatin Valley native and graduate of Manhattan Christian High School, received her Doctorate in Physical Therapy from the University of Montana.
+Megan Kemp, DPT, ATC, CSCS is a Physical Therapist, Certified Athletic Trainer, and a Certified Strength and Conditioning Specialist in our Manhattan clinic.
+She’s a Gallatin Valley native and graduate of Manhattan Christian High School and received her Doctorate in Physical Therapy from the University of Montana.
 She graduated with her Bachelor’s degree in Athletic Training from Point Loma Nazarene University in San Diego, California and is a board-certified athletic trainer through the National Athletic Trainer’s Association.
 Megan also completed training from the National Strength and Conditioning Association and is a Certified Strength and Conditioning Specialist.
 She has served as an adjunct faculty member at Point Loma Nazarene University in their Masters of Kinesiology program.
 Prior to obtaining her Doctor of Physical Therapy degree, Megan worked as an athletic trainer at Point Loma Nazarene University.
-Megan Kemp practices in our Manhattan office.

 Megan specializes in the treatment of upper and lower extremity athletic injuries, with clinical experience treating both high school and collegiate athletes.
 Megan is passionate about helping athletes of all ages return to their desired activity and strives to use the most current evidence-based practice medicine coupled with her knowledge of biomechanics to help her patients reach their goals.